 - Emails with links to websites that require them to enter their password.

-If they have any doubt about whether an email is genuine, they should verify the contents by phoning the sender on a number that they already have on file for them.
+- If they receive an email that they are unsure about – For example: Verifying the contents by phoning the sender on a number that they already have on file for them.

-You can also implement a rule that will put a warning on the top of all emails that have come from outside the organisation to remind staff that external emails should not be trusted.
+- Configure your email system to put a banner on the top of all emails that have come from outside the organisation.

 3 – Payments